nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 | U7 | `LOW`    | user                                       | view a calendar of my scheduled lessons  | plan ahead while managing my schedule                                  |
 | U8 | `LOW`    | user with many students stored in **TAB**  | sort students by name                    | locate a person easily                                                 |

 *{More to be added}*

 ### Use cases

 (For all use cases below, the **System** is the `TuitionAddressBook` aka `TAB`, and the **Actor** is the tutor `user`, unless specified otherwise)

-**Use case: UC2 – Edit a student**

-**MSS:**

-1. User requests to list students.
-2. TAB shows a list of students.
-3. User requests to edit a specific student by the index in the list.
-4. TAB edits the corresponding fields of the student.
-   Use case ends.

-**Extensions:**

-* 2a.
-The list is empty.

-  Use case ends.

-* 3a.
-The given index is invalid.

-  * 3a1.
-TAB shows an error message.

-    Use case resumes at step 2.

-* 3b.
-No data fields entered.
-  * 3b1.
-TAB shows an error message.

-    Use case resumes at step 3.

-* 3c.
-Content to be edited does not satisfy requirements.

-  * 3c1.
-TAB shows an error message with the requirements specified.
-  * 3c2.
-User enters new data.
-  * Steps 3c1-3c2 are repeated until the new data filled in is satisfies the requirements.

-    Use case resumes at step 4.

 #### **Use case: UC1 - Get a list of students**